 It’s there he finds himself tied up in someone’s cellar and missing a leg.
-It seems someone was expecting him, and he’s about to find out there are worse things than dealing with paparazzi.
+It seems someone was expecting him, and he’s about to find out there are worse things than dealing with the paparazzi.
 Director Alister Grierson (Sanctum) and writer Robert Benjamin have crafted an absurd tale that’s part Parents, part Texas Chainsaw Massacre and part love story.
 A love story with one of the most grotesque and grotesquely funny “cute” meetings I’ve seen.
 Saying much more would ruin a lot of the fun.

 “What would happen if a character like John Wick walked into the home of a deranged family with dark secrets?Producers Brett Thornquest and Joshua Paul

 Shot in Australia passing for the US and Finland, (not too difficult as most of it takes place indoors) on a low budget Bloody Hell gets very creative about telling its story without running up the budget.
 Much of it takes place in the basement with Rex by himself, sort of.
 Rex likes to talk to himself.
 Or rather an alter ego version of himself, a manifestation of his PTSD.